nada

 • API access: No

-ZeroID is the only provider built on Solana, and 2 of its plans bundle a phone number — something the other data-only providers don't offer.
+ZeroID is the only provider built on Solana, and 2 of its plans bundle a phone number, something the other data-only providers do not offer.
 Their roadmap includes a no-log VPN, encrypted messaging, and even a de-Googled smartphone.

 The major limitation: you can only pay with SOL or ZeroID tokens.
 No Bitcoin, no Lightning, no Monero.
-For the Bitcoin-native privacy community, that's a dealbreaker.
+For the Bitcoin-native privacy community, that is a dealbreaker.
 Country coverage at 140+ is the smallest of the four.
-And most of the roadmap features (VPN, messaging, device) aren't available yet — right now it's primarily an eSIM service with ambitious plans.
+And most of the roadmap features (VPN, messaging, device) are not available yet.
+Right now it is primarily an eSIM service with ambitious plans.

 Side-by-Side Comparison